 Approximately 41 percent of Americans make a New Year’s resolution.
 Of those, more than 21 percent resolve to lose weight.
-Another 5.5 percent say they will work out more often.
+Another 5.5 percent say they will work out more often, according to the same source.
 What better way to help your employees achieve their health goals than with a workplace fitness initiative?

 Encouraging fitness in the workplace has many benefits, including reduced absenteeism, lowered stress and decreased healthcare costs.
 It can also improve job satisfaction, motivation and even quality of sleep.
 Yet, according to one study, 80 percent of people aren’t ready to take action to better their health.
 A workplace fitness initiative can be just what they need to get motivated.
 Help them with these tips and fitness swag.

 Hold a fitness challenge